How much snow does New York get?

 Counties to the lee of Lake Erie are subject to heaviest snow in November and December.
 As the lake surface gradually freezes by midwinter, these snows diminish.

 Areas near Lake Ontario, especially those to the southeast and east, are exposed to severe snow squalls well into February.
 Ontario is deeper than Erie and generally retains considerable open water throughout the winter months.

 In the New York snow belts — the plateau regions adjacent to the lakes —monthly snowfall amounts over 24 inches are common most winters and accumulations of more than 50 inches within 2 consecutive months are not unusual.
 Much of the total annual precipitation in New York is a result of snowfall in the mountains.

 Monthly accumulations of between 3 to 10 inches usually occur in New York City and Long Island during the winter season, but occasionally the amounts may exceed 20 inches as a result of coastal nor’easters.
 According to the National Weather Service, the top five all-time snowfalls in Central Park all recorded totals above 20 inches.

 Snow cover usually begins to develop in the Adirondacks and northern lowlands by late November and remains until some time in April, depending upon late winter snowfall and early spring temperatures.

-The Southern Plateau, Great Lakes Plain in southern portions of western upstate New York, and the Hudson Valley experience snow cover from about mid-December to mid-March, with maximum depths usually occurring in February.
+The Southern Plateau, Great Lakes Plain in southern portions of western New York, and the Hudson Valley experience snow cover from about mid-December to mid-March, with maximum depths usually occurring in February.
 Bare ground does occur in the lower elevations of these regions during some winters.

 From late December or early January through February, the coastal region of the state experiences alternating periods of measurable snow cover and bare ground.